Quick Search: go

 Illustration of a women speaking

-In-country periodic review
+Pacific islands - In-country periodic review

-In response, the Committee on the Rights of the Child (CRC) held its 84th session in Samoa in March 2020, where it conducted the first ever in-country periodic reviews of several Pacific states, including the Cook Islands, the Federated States of Micronesia, and Tuvalu.
+Recognising the usefulness and value of country visits by Treaty Bodies, as part of the Treaty Body strengthening process there have been numerous public calls to increase the number of country visits by Treaty Bodies.
+In response, the Committee on the Rights of the Child (CRC) held its 84th session in Samoa in March 2020, where it conducted the first ever in-country periodic reviews of several Pacific States, including the Cook Islands, the Federated States of Micronesia, and Tuvalu.
 This was considered to be a positive development in bringing the Treaty Bodies ‘closer to the ground’, yet it is unclear whether such in-country reviews will be replicated by other Treaty Bodies.

-In the next section you will learn more about inter-state complaints, another lesser utilised mandate of the Treaty Bodies.
+In the next section you will learn more about inter-State complaints, another lesser utilised mandate of the Treaty Bodies.

 Module content